-Nature and landscape photographer living in Edmonton, AB
+Nature, landscape, and wildlife photographer living in Edmonton, AB

 I grew up on an acreage in northern Saskatchewan where much of my time was spent exploring in the woods with my old woodgrain 110 camera.
 I would try to sneak up on a ruffed grouse while it sat on a log drumming its wings or catch the chipmunks darting through firewood piles.

 I still feel most at home when I'm alone in the middle of nowhere.
 When I'm hiking with my camera I enter another world, away from the everyday and into a world of shapes, lines, and textures all interacting in a living symphony.
 I capture brief glimpses of both beauty and darkness and try to arrange them into a frame.